Volume 2 Number 4

 Alexander Fedorov (Russia)

-distinctions, it has common extremely actual in epoch refined media manipulations
+has common extremely actual in epoch refined media manipulations vector -

-vector - aspiration to development of critical and democratic thinking,
+aspiration to development of critical and democratic thinking, creative

 Received 29 August 2009, accepted 13 October 2009